jamesericson/prime_assignment_04/README.md

 To Do list

 (tech used: HTML, CSS, JAVASCRIPT, JQUERY, NODE JS,  SEQUEL)

-App solves that age old problem of "what are all of the things that needs to be done;" and better yet "what are the things that I already completed" (there is nothing better feeling than checking something off a list).
+App solves that age old problem of "what are all of the things that needs to be done;" and better yet "what are the things that I already completed" (there is no better feeling than checking something off a list).
 Here users can create a list of todos, check items off (or uncheck items), and delete items off of the list.
 App connects to a local database (which will need to be set up with the .sql file).

-Completed in accordance with a project at Prime Digital Acadamy Weekend Challenge 4: The To Do List
+Completed in accordance with a project at Prime Digital Academy...

+Weekend Challenge 4: The To Do List

 Hello Primers!